"Children in Our Dojo Develop Character!"

 CHILDREN CLASS

-Children studying at Chintokan dojo practice, in addition to our core Okinawa Shorin Ryu style, Japanese Kyogi (Sport) karate from All Japan Karate-Do Federation.
-This organization represents primarily Shito Ryu, Goju Ryu, Shotokan and Wado Ryu Karate.
-Chintokan Karate-Do is also rich in this area, as Soke M. Sakimukai was for many years highly regarded “WUKO” International Kata and Kumite competition judge, and was qualified to teach the elite competition mandatory kata chosen from those styles.
+Children studying at "Chintokan dojo" first practice Okinawa Shorin Ryu style of Karate-Do, and then later Japanese Kyogi Karate (competing nature) from All Japan Karate-Do Federation may be explored.
+All Japan Karate-Do Federation represents primarily Shito Ryu, Goju Ryu, Shotokan and Wado Ryu styles of Karate-Do and Chintokan Karate-Do is also rich in this area, as Soke M. Sakimukai was for many years a highly regarded “WUKO” International Kata (forms) and Kumite (free sparring) official, and he was qualified to teach the elite mandatory kata chosen from those styles.
 WUKO is presently known as World Karate Do Federation, WKF.
-WKF is the exclusive governing body for the Olympics, and its Kata and Kumite Regulations will be applied to the next Olympics Karate in Tokyo, Japan.
+WKF is the exclusive governing body for the Olympics, and only its Kata and Kumite Regulations are applied to the Olympics Karate-Do.

-"A+ Bully Proof Strategy"
+"Bully Proof Strategy"

-Also, we teach them not to become bullies themselves in interactions where they are helping another who is being bullied.
+DON'T LET YOUR CHILD TO BECOME THE VICTIM!
+We emphasize the development of self-confidence, self-reliance, and strong character in children thru our time-tested physical activities.
+We firmly believe that these powerful tools can help children defend themselves against bullying in their interactions with other children.
+Also, we focus on not to become bullies in interactions where they are helping another who is being bullied.
 Learning to physically and mentally defend or control oneself in a martial arts school is a start, but only just the beginning.
-Engaging in a carefully constructed traditional and modern program of mental and physical exercise routines, with regularity and persistence, over time helps to develop unmatched inner strength in children.
+Engaging in a carefully constructed traditional and modern program of mental and physical exercise routines, with regularity and persistence, over time helps to develop unmatched inner strength in children. |

 How does it work?